 "Mindfulness practice has been such an amazing gift during my pregnancy and birth preparations!
 I feel more calm, confident, and centered as a result of this program and my daily practice." ~ Joy

 Mindfulness is being studied in many contexts and research shows wide-ranging benefits including reduced stress, increased immune function, greater relationship satisfaction and decreased chronic pain.
 Specific to pregnancy and parenting, a pilot study of the MBCP program conducted by researchers at UCSF found increases in mindfulness and positive affect, and decreases in pregnancy anxiety, depression, and negative affect.
-Another study, published in 2014, also showed the week-end Mind in Labor class to have positive effects.
+Two other studies, published in 2014 and 2017 also showed the week-end Mind in Labor class to have positive effects.

 ~Mindful Birthing: Training the Mind, Body and Heart for Childbirth and Beyond received the Best Book of the Year Award for 2014 from the American College of Nurse-Midwives.

 ~ParentMap featured a blog post about MBCP classes starting in the Northwest.